latchset/pkcs11-provider/CONTRIBUTING.md

 ### Reporting Bugs

-Before reporting bugs please insure that you have cecked the latest changes to see if a bug has already been reported and corrected.
+Before reporting bugs please insure that you have checked the latest changes to see if a bug has already been reported and corrected.
 Peruse your distribution repositories and bug report system to find out if the bug has been reported there first.